inexorgame-obsolete/gluegun/README.md

 `yarn add .`
 to install the dependency node-nanomsg

-and use
+# Run

+Use

-`yarn run flex` to execute flex.
+`yarn run flex` to execute flex, which spawns core as well.